AdRoll/baker/content/en/docs/Core concepts/_index.md

 A pipeline (a.k.a.
 Topology) is the configured set of operations that Baker performs during its execution.

-It is defined by:
+It is configured in a TOML file and is defined by:

-* One input component, defining where to fetch records from
+* One input component, determining where to fetch records from
-* Zero or more filters, applied sequentially, which together define the **filter chain**.
-A filter is a function that processes record (modifying fields, discarding or creating records).
+* Zero or more filters, applied sequentially, which together compose the **filter chain**.
+A filter is a function that processes record: it can modify fields, discard records or create additional ones
-* One output component, defining where to send the filtered records to (and which fields)
+* One output component, specifying where to send the records that made it so far
-* One optional upload component, defining where to send files produced by the output component
+* One optional upload component, that can be added if the output creates files that need to be uploaded to a remote destination

 Notice that there are two main usage scenarios for Baker, batch or daemon processing, that depend on the input component behavior: